DevMountain/Hosting-Digital-Ocean/README.md

 - You will copy the public key (```id_rsa.pub```) to give to Digital Ocean.
 You will not give out the private key.
 To see the public key, type ```cat ~/.ssh/id_rsa.pub```.
 This will show you a long string starting with ```ssh-rsa``` and ending with an email address.
 - You can also copy the key using ```pbcopy < ~/.ssh/id_rsa.pub```.

-#### Possible errors:
-- You might get an error saying your private key is invalid, even when you are sure you copied the correct key.
-This can happen if you accidentally copied spaces at the end of the key string.
-This especially happens with Windows users using git bash, even when it looks like there are no extra spaces in the selection.
-Try pasting the key into Notepad or another editor (like VS Code) and then copying again from there.

 ***